Gain a competitive advantage by shipping with Flock Freight today.

 Increased Spending in 2019

-For now, most experts forecast that the economy, namely manufacturing and e-commerce will continue their unprecedented growth, if not at quite the same startling rate.
+For now, most experts forecast that the economy, namely manufacturing and e-commerce will continue its unprecedented growth, if not at quite the same startling rate.

 As a result of this expected growth, transportation budgets in 2019 are expected to see a similar 10% increase year-to-year as contract rates will likely see analogous rate hikes that fall somewhere between 7%-15%.
 While this is seen as a Carrier market, the good news for shippers is that the FTR Shippers Conditions Index is expected to approach an almost neutral condition by spring.